carlotapearl/Udacity-FEND-arcade-game-master/README.md

 ## How to Play

-To play the game click [here](https://htmlpreview.github.io/?https://github.com/carlotapearl/Udacity-FEND-arcade-game-master/blob/master/index.html) to see a live version of the game.

-## Other options to play:

 1. Download or clone this repository on your machine.
 2. Extract the .zip file
 3. Open index.html in your browser.